Tips for Successful Korean Localization Projects

 - Both 24-hour and 12-hour clock notation is widely used.
 24-hour notation is more commonly used in texts while the 12-hour notation is predominantly used in informal daily life.

-- The full name format is family name followed by the given name.
+- The full name format is the family name followed by the given name.

 - Addresses are written starting with the specific information (name, followed by house number and street) and moving on to more general information (town, city, and province).